blubberbo/web-dev-freelancing-resources/contract-templates/it-consulting-contract.md

 Provided you’ve paid for the work and that this contract hasn’t been terminated, we’ll assign all intellectual property rights to you as follows:

-- You'll own all of the work product we produce specifically to fulfill the responsibilities listed in Scope of Services in this contract.
+- You'll own all of the work product we produce specifically to fulfill the responsibilities listed in the Scope of Services in this contract.
-- You'll own all platforms, services, engagements that we establish and manage while using our `[company]` email address.
+- You'll own all platform/service engagements or agreements that we establish and manage for the purposes of the services under this contract.
 - We will own everything we produce or work on (on our equipment) that is not directly related to us providing you services under this contract.

 ## Dispute Resolution